Action set module

 • axisActions : AxisAction - Axis actions (axis with positive and negative directions from -1 to 1)

-• triggerActions : TriggerAction - Triggers (axis with positive direction from 0 to 1) and accumulators (clickable actions with discrete values)
+• triggerActions : TriggerAction - Triggers (axis with positive direction from 0 to 1)

 • joystickActions : JoystickAction - Joysticks (vector2 value with positive and negative directions from -1 to 1)